Danny Boy chords

 And I shall sleep in peace un-til you come to | me - | |

-• Level Of Ease: Easy
+• Level Of Ease: Easy with open chord options for all chords.

 • The original recording of Danny Boy is in the key of D Major

 • You will need to know this song to be able to play it, as there are no lyrics in the music video to guide you.
-There are many versions available on YouTube for you to listen to.
+There are many versions available for you to listen to on YouTube.

 • A hyphen separating 2 chords in 4/4 time means there are 2 counts for each chord, e.g., A - Asus2 means 2 beat counts on A and 2 beat counts on Asus2.
-I have only done this for chords at the end of a line, as the chords within the song are correctly placed directly above the lyrics where the changes occur.
+We have only done this for chords at the end of a line, as the chords within the song are correctly placed directly above the lyrics where the changes occur.

 • The song is originally in the format of Verse 1 - Chorus 1 - Verse 2 - Chorus 2.
 Eric adds an extra Chorus at the end followed by a repeat of the last line.
 You will see all this on the song sheet, as the lyrics are included.